FMGE Exam Pattern 2026

 Eligibility Criteria for FMGE June 2026

-1. Nationality: The candidate must be an Indian citizen or an Overseas Citizen of India (OCI).
+• Nationality: You must be an Indian citizen or an Overseas Citizen of India (OCI).

-3. Result Cut-off: The result of the candidate’s final qualifying examination must have been declared on or before the cut-off date specified by NBEMS in the information bulletin.
+• Result Cut-off: Your final qualifying exam result must have been declared on or before the cut-off date mentioned in the NBEMS information bulletin.

-4. Eligibility Certificate: Candidates must possess a valid Eligibility Certificate (EC) issued by the NMC, or a valid NEET-UG result applicable as an EC substitute as per gazette notifications.
+• Eligibility Certificate: You need a valid EC issued by the NMC, or a valid NEET-UG result that qualifies as an EC substitute under gazette notifications.

-5. Degree Attestation: The foreign degree must be apostilled or attested by the Indian Embassy as per Hague Convention requirements.
+• Degree Attestation: Your foreign degree must be apostilled or attested by the Indian Embassy as per Hague Convention rules.

 FMGE Exam 2026 Registration Process